-So who am I anyways?
+So who am I anyway?
 Why should you listen to me?
 Well, for starters, I run multiple businesses all from the comfort of my home and I also run them when I vacation, which is a task within itself.

-However, my life didn’t start out like this.
+However, my life didn’t start like this.
 I used to have a 9-5 job slaving away and trading my time for dollars which meant I could only do as much as there were hours in the day.

-To get to the point, it’s not being productive when you try to cram everything you can think of into a single day all to feel like you’ve gotten nothing done at the end.
+To get to the point, it’s not being productive when you try to cram everything you can think of into a single day all to feel like you’ve got nothing done at the end.

-I was once there (trading time for dollars) so I know a thing about becoming a productive badass because if you fast forward to today — I run many business that make multiple six figures a month all while having more free time than ever before.
+I was once there (trading time for dollars) so I know a thing about becoming a productive badass because if you fast forward to today — I run many businesses that make multiple six figures a month all while having more free time than ever before.

 So let me share with you what has worked for me. 😉

-Build an Impenetrable bubble
+Build an Impenetrable Bubble